 As you’d expect, the coffee will be quickly diluted by the ice in your recipe.
 That’s why it’s important that you brew your brain juice accordingly.
-Try using a concentrate to maximise the flavour of your iced coffee.
+Try using more shots than usual to maximise the flavour of your iced coffee.
 The stronger the better.

 Do as the Japanese do